tehpsalmist/ng-tailwindcss/readme.md

 --------

-## Upgrading from ng-tailwindcss =< 1.0.3
+## Upgrading from older versions of ng-tailwindcss

+The only breaking change ever introduced would be the name change of the default tailwind config file (tailwind.js => tailwind.config.js), otherwise all commands will continue to work as expected.
+However, newer versions do contain more features in the configuration file, which you may or may not be aware of or even want to make use of.

-There are no breaking changes from 1.0.3 to 1.1.0+ or 1.2.0+, so all commands will continue to work as expected, but to take full advantage of PurgeCSS or Sass capabilities, simply install the latest version globally with `npm i -g ng-tailwindcss@latest`, then run `ngtw c` and your ng-tailwind.js file will automatically fill out with the default PurgeCSS settings properties (of course, you could manually add them too, if you're into that sort of thing).
-Even without updating ng-tailwind.js, running any variety of the purge command will still work (and use the default PurgeCSS Settings).
+To take full advantage of the latest PurgeCSS or Sass capabilities, simply install the latest version globally with `npm i -g ng-tailwindcss@latest`, then run `ngtw c` and your ng-tailwind.js file will automatically fill out with the default PurgeCSS settings properties (of course, you could manually add them too, if you're into that sort of thing).
+Even without updating ng-tailwind.js, running any variety of the purge command will still work (default PurgeCSS Settings will be used).

 --------